Incoming college freshmen face a ton of big life changes when heading off to school. Are you up for the challenge?

 Getting your blood pumping keeps your brain sharp for studying and learning.
 And staying at peak health means you're less likely to get sick or injured and miss out on classes.

-It's also a great way to burn off some steam after a difficult exam, a fight with your roommate, or just to relax and allow your mind to focus on something that's not school for a little while.
+It's also a great way to burn off some steam after a difficult exam, a fight with your roommate, or to just relax and allow your mind to focus on something that's not school for a little while.

 19. Say it with me: smart storage